viviblue2020/viviblue2020/README.md

 ![fondogithub](https://user-images.githubusercontent.com/62452521/105530571-f7bb1100-5cb5-11eb-957e-2b4e0a0fe0a8.png)

 I´m Viviana.
-I´m a data scientist who is passionate about data, statistics and tech.
+I´m a Data Analyst and Statistician really passionate for Data Science and Machine Learning.
 - 🤓 My work experience is related to data analysis and statistical research to drive successful problem solutions. 📉🖥
-- 👩‍💻 I’m currently learning machine learning and programming.
+- 👩‍💻 I’m currently learning Machine Learning and Data Science.
 - ⚡ Fun fact: I´m afraid of darkness 👾

 You can find me: 🌎